13 Surprising Things That May Be Causing You to Gain Weight, Doctors Say

 Not eating enough

 Obviously eating too much is a surefire way to gain weight.
 But did you know that not eating enough can also increase the number on the scale?
 "If you are not getting enough of the right foods in your diet, you will have trouble losing weight and will even put on some extra protection pounds," says movement specialist and physiologist Fiona Gilbert.
 "When your body thinks it doesn't have access to food, it holds on to fat in an effort to protect itself."
+And for the latest health, entertainment, and lifestyle news delivered to your inbox, sign up for our daily newsletter.

 Eating food directly from the container